-For financial institutions, the Bank Negara Malaysia Corporate Governance Guidelines (the BNM CG Guidelines) requires that the chair of the board not be an executive director and must not have served as a CEO of the financial institution in the past five years.
+For financial institutions, the Bank Negara Malaysia Corporate Governance Guidelines (the BNM CG Guidelines) requires that the chair of the board not be an executive director and must not have served as a chief executive of the financial institution in the past five years.

-In the MCCG, it is stated that the positions of chair and CEO are to be held by different individuals.
+In the Malaysia Corporate Governance Code, it is stated that the positions of chair and CEO are to be held by different individuals.
 The division of the responsibilities of the chair and the CEO should be clearly defined in the board charter.